-Edmonton, Alberta currently has one of the lowest Downtown office vacancies amongst all major centers in Canada.
-Total office vacancy was approximately 4.1% for all classes of space at the end of 2007 compared with 5.7% at the end of 2006.
-Our vacancy in this market was 0.2% at the end of 2007.
+Total office vacancy in Edmonton was approximately 5.6% for all classes of space at the end of 2008 compared with 4.1% at the end of 2007.
+Our vacancy in this market was 0.1% at the end of 2008.

-The population of metropolitan Edmonton has exceeded one million and continues to grow at a rapid pace.
+The population of metropolitan Edmonton exceeds one million and continues to grow at a rapid pace.
 Also growing strongly is the city's employment rate, which has increased steadily since 1994.
-At the end of December 2007, Edmonton's unemployment rate was among the lowest of Canadian cities at 4.0% in November 2007, up only 0.6% compared to November 2006.
+At the end of December 2008, Edmonton's unemployment rate was the lowest of all Canadian cities at 3.6%, down 0.3% compared to December 2007.